Photo Of Josiah Duggar and Lauren Swanson Keeps Fans Guessing At Wedding Date

 Another Duggar wedding is at hand.
-Josiah is about to marry Lauren Swanson soon, but no one knows exactly what the wedding date really is.
-There have been many speculations as to when they will be walking down the aisle to become husband and wife.
+Josiah is about to marry Lauren Swanson, but no one knows exactly what the wedding date really is.
+There have been many guesses as to when they will be walking down the aisle to become husband and wife.
 However, nothing has been officially announced, which is the family’s way of trying to keep it hush-hush until the deed is done.
 A photo was posted on the Duggar Family Facebook page of the couple that has set off the chatter once again among fans on when the wedding will take place.

 The photo shows Josiah and Lauren posing in a wooded area with the sunlight shining brightly behind them.
 The lighting captures the moment perfectly.
 The soon-to-be husband and wife have their arms around each other with Josiah gazing at his fiance.
 Lauren looks quite happy to be a future Duggar.
 This snapshot was actually posted on Josiah’s Instagram account last month, but it was just posted on the family’s Facebook page on Tuesday with accompanying heart emojis.
 This could very well be a clue that their nuptials are happening very soon.